bonnette/Toaster/README.md

 # Toaster
-A project that uses an ESP32 (Arduino) to simulate an bluetooth connected "Toaster"<br/>
+A project that uses an ESP32 (Arduino) to simulate a bluetooth connected "Toaster"<br/>
 The iPhone connects to the "Toaster" and follows the toasting process by changing the icons on the phone.<br/>
 This project allowed me to understand the bluetooth communications between an Arduino and iPhone as well as explore iPhone responses to the activities.<br/><br/>
 # Activity flow